 - In a large bowl, combine all the dry ingredients.

-- Add all the wet ingredients to the blender and puree until smooth.
+- Add all the wet ingredients to a blender and puree until smooth.

 - Pour the combined wet ingredients into the bowl with the dry ingredients and mix gently until incorporated.

-- Spoon the batter into the prepared muffin tray and bake for 15-20 minutes, or until a toothpick comes out cleanly.
+- Spoon the batter into the prepared muffin tray and bake for 15 to 20 minutes or until a toothpick comes out cleanly.